VysePresident/MafiaBot2/README.md

 -(Logged July 8th, 2023) - The %gamesetup command triggers rate-limiting constantly.
 This lasts for ~10 seconds in the test server but can last 1-5 minutes in the actual Mafia server.
 This is a serious problem and needs to be optimized somehow.

+-(Logged July 8th, 2023) - The %endgame command checks *every* player in the server.
+Is there a way to optimize it?
+Keep in mind that mods will add and remove roles from people arbitrarily on occassion so it really does need to track *every* instance of the roles (Alive, Dead, Spectator, Spoiler), not just those created by the game.

 -Bot can't handle underscores and certain usernames.

 -Are all moderater commands admin only?
 (No - %kill needs some work)